-Hello friends, today I have custom Easter basket ideas and a tutorial to inspire you to create something special this holiday.
+Hello friends, today I have DIY Easter basket liner ideas (with a pattern) to inspire you to create something special this holiday.

 How do you celebrate the season?
-If you like the decorating part, you will enjoy making this project.
+If you like the decorating part, you will enjoy doing this project.

-This basket tutorial is a great opportunity for you to take the simple Easter basket of your past, to the next level.
+This tutorial is a great opportunity for you to take the simple Easter basket of your past to the next level.